AlphaTechNinja/wip-Coding/README.txt

-REQUIRES JUST ABOUT ANY OPENOS SYSTEM this coding language is similar to assembly but it is built on librarys at every start of a program
+REQUIRES JUST ABOUT ANY OPENCOMPUTERS SYSTEM this coding language is similar to assembly but it is built on librarys at every start of a program